Narleycharlie/MVC-Bartender/README.md

 # MVC-Bartender
-Bartender Application made for senior project
+Bartender Application made for senior project.
+This project still needs alot of backend work that I wasn't able to implement due to time and work constraints.